a-ws-m/unlockNN/docs/modules/unlocknn.model.rst

-The module also contains a specific implementation for use with `MEGNet <https://github.com/materialsvirtuallab/megnet>`_, a highly performant graph neural network model for materials property prediction.
+The module also contains a specific implementation for use with `MEGNet <https://github.com/materialsvirtuallab/megnet>`_, a highly performant graph neural network model for materials property prediction, with the :class:`MEGNetProbModel`.

+The ProbNN API
+^^^^^^^^^^^^^^

+To add uncertainty quantification to an arbitrary Keras model, you should create a class that inherits from :class:`ProbNN` and implements :meth:`ProbNN.train`, as well as appending any variables that are necessary for reloading the model to :attr:`ProbNN.CONFIG_VARS`.

+.. autoclass:: ProbNN
+    :members:

 MEGNet probabilistic model
 --------------------------

-The bread and butter of unlockNN, use :class:`MEGNetProbModel` to add uncertainty quantification to a :class:`MEGNetModel`:
+Use :class:`MEGNetProbModel` to add uncertainty quantification to a :class:`MEGNetModel`:

 .. autoclass:: MEGNetProbModel